khalilruss/Chinese-Chatbot/README.md

 - Stanford CoreNLP: provides the tokenization and POS tagging used in the coreNLP service
 - PostgreSQL

-**For a more detailed explaination please refer to the implementation section of the report**
+**For a more detailed explanation please refer to the implementation section of the report**

 # Deploy the system locally
-Ensure that docker and docker-compose are installed on the target computer and ports 3000,8000,8001,8002,8005,9001 and 5432 don't have any services running on them.
+Ensure that docker and docker-compose are installed on the target computer and ports 3000, 8000, 8001, 8002, 8005, 9001 and 5432 don't have any services running on them.
 Clone this repo and run the command ***‘docker-compose --env-file ./.env.dev up -d’*** from the main directory